T-22 Medium

 -Ground resistances are 0.6/0.8/1.2

 Overall the T-22 has good mobility.
-It has a high acceleration rate and great top speed, however its hull turning rate is slow for a medium.
-Overall the tank will feel fast but not agile.
+It has a very high acceleration rate and great top speed, however its hull turning rate is below average for a medium.
+Overall the tank feels very fast, but not super nimble due to its traverse speed (and large size).

 Equipment, provisions, & consumables